Skip to main content

 Course Description:

-This course explores topics in discrete mathematics including the language of logic, set theory, enumeration, probability, and statistics.
-Basic elements of probability and statistics will be used to solve problems involving the organization, description, and interpretation of data.
+This course explores topics in discrete mathematics, including the language of logic, set theory, enumeration, probability, and statistics.
+Basic elements of probability and statistics will be used to solve problems involving data organization, description, and interpretation.
 Furthermore, it explores topics in Euclidean geometry.

 This course is one of the required courses for the Minor in Mathematics for Elementary Education program at Mount Royal University (MRU) and was designed especially for elementary education students.
-The purpose of this course is to introduce future elementary (grades K-6) educators to the basic language of mathematics, and to give them an introduction to abstract concepts in set theory, geometry, probability, and statistics.
+This course aims to introduce future elementary (grades K-6) educators to the basic language of mathematics and to give them an introduction to abstract concepts in set theory, geometry, probability, and statistics.
 The relationship of concepts to the elementary mathematics curriculum is emphasized.
 We started offering this course in Fall 2013.
 I taught this course for 5 years since its inception.
 I created these lecture notes to facilitate student learning.
-This course partially fulfills the need for mathematics to be taught as a language with reasoning and gives students spatial sense.
+This course partially fulfills the need for mathematics to be taught as a language with reasoning and gives students a spatial sense.
 Students will be exposed to numbers and number sense in a second course: MATH 2150 Higher Arithmetic.

 The following chart gives a quick overview of further learning opportunities at MRU as they relate to this course's scope:

-Chapter If you are interested in learning more in-depth, you can choose to take this course at MRU.
+Chapter If you want to learn more in-depth, you can take this course at MRU.

 3 MATH 2150 Higher Arithmetic